Are you looking for a way to have user-submitted content on your site?

 Method 2: Accept User-Generated Content with User Submitted Posts Plugin

-First thing you need to do is install and activate the User Submitted Posts plugin.
-For more details, see our step by step guide on how to install a WordPress plugin.
+First, you need to install and activate the User Submitted Posts plugin.
+For more details, see our beginner’s guide on how to install a WordPress plugin.

-Under the Plugin Settings, you can select the fields you want to display on the post submission form and hide any field you don’t want users to see.
+From here, you can select the fields you want to display on the post-submission form and hide any field you don’t want users to see.

-You can choose a default author for all user-submitted content.
-However, we recommend that you create a new Guest User on your WordPress site and assign all user-submitted posts to that user.
+You can also choose a default author for all user-submitted content.
+However, we recommend that you create a new guest user on your WordPress site and assign all user-submitted posts to that user.

 You are now ready to add the user-submitted posts form to your website.